qiushi-zhou/qiushi-zhou.github.io/recruitment.md

 ![alt text](assets/images/recruitment/gemini.jpg)
 *Aarhus-Lancaster GEMINI team meetup on gaze-based XR interaction  (June 2025)*

-I am someone who have been very lucky to have received great mentorship from my PhD and Postdoc supervisors, and I am excited to pass it along to future generations of students who are driven by their curiosity to understand and make better interactive technologies.
+I am very lucky to have received great mentorship from my PhD and Postdoc supervisors, and I am excited to pass it along to future generations of students who are driven by curiosity to understand and make better interactive technologies.
 I had the pleasure of co-supervising many PhD and Master projects with academics in Europe and in Australia.
 As a supervisor, I take an adaptive approach to cater for each student's diverse backgrounds and skillsets, while fostering an environment that maximises their empowerment and growth.

 ![alt text](assets/images/recruitment/facility.png)
 *Campus and facilities of HKUST(GZ)*

 Hong Kong University of Science and Technology (HKUST) was ranked 44th by QS World University Rankings 2026, and 28th in Computer Science by Times Higher Education World University Rankings 2025.
-At Information Hub, you'll be in a vibrant PhD community, thriving on interdisciplinary collaboration and innovation.
-Our <a href="https://youtu.be/EbzmQCtSNFU?si=6yz_qI4kRpYR1bV5">state-of-the-art facilities</a> and supportive academic network provide an fantastic environment to pursue your research passions and make a meaningful impact in the field of HCI.
+At Information Hub, you will be in a vibrant PhD community, thriving on interdisciplinary collaboration and innovation.
+Our <a href="https://youtu.be/EbzmQCtSNFU?si=6yz_qI4kRpYR1bV5">state-of-the-art facilities</a> and supportive academic network provide an fantastic environment to start your research career.
 <div class="divider"></div>

 # Requirements